deephaven/barrage/docs/rpc-interface.md

   /// Options to configure your subscription.
   snapshot_options: BarrageSnapshotOptions;

   /// When this is set the viewport RowSet will be inverted against the length of the table.
-That is to say the
+That is to say
-  /// every index value is converted from `i` to `n - i` if the table has `n` rows.
+  /// every position value is converted from `i` to `n - i - 1` if the table has `n` rows.
   reverse_viewport: bool;
 }